 Please note that Facebook data allows you to view view-through conversions up to 28 days from ad contact.
 And Google Campaign Manager allows you to set this indicator for 28, 30, 90 … days and track conversion data in more detail.

-- Most importantly: consider post-view data in your campaigns Facebook has 2 metrics to measure conversions – post-view (view attribution) and post-click (click attribution).
-Each of the metrics can be viewed in the context of 1, 7, 28 days.
-And get a large number of variations for the analysis of advertising campaigns.
+- Most importantly: consider post-view data in your campaigns, Facebook has 2 metrics to measure conversions – post-view (view attribution) and post-click (click attribution).
+Each of the metrics can be viewed in the context of 1, 7, and 28 days.
+And get numerous variations for the analysis of advertising campaigns.